 Meanwhile, the St. Regis Hotel is a magnetic downtown lodging option, attracting repeat customers for its complimentary a la carte breakfast for two, daily VIP gym passes to the mammoth Steve Nash Sports Club, daily Fiji water, Wi-Fi, and free local and worldwide phone calls & faxes.

-Holiday Inn Vancouver Centre wins friends and influences visitors with its five-minute walk to the SkyTrain, the state-of-the-art rail system made famous during the World's Fair of 1986.
+Holiday Inn Vancouver-Centre Broadway wins friends and influences visitors with its five-minute walk to the SkyTrain, the state-of-the-art rail system made famous during the World's Fair of 1986.
 Popular with families, groups, and couples alike, and within walking distance of Science World, Granville Island Public Market, Water Park, and Aquabus for local water tours, the hotel's sensational Kids Stay & Eat Free policy is tops.
 Check out the all-you-can-eat Japanese sushi shop, Tomokazu, also nearby on West Broadway.

-Where to Stay on a Budget
+Where to Stay in Vancouver on a Budget

 Lovers of iconic Stanley Park and its legendary seawall and beach, should opt to reserve their digs at Buchan Hotel, the West End's European-style favorite, giving visitors access to the greenery of the park, ocean swimming, and the dining options of nearby Robson and Denman streets.

 For a few dollars more than most budget hotels, the historic Sylvia Hotel, situated immediately on English Bay, is a city landmark offering families, couples, and business travelers tremendous value and location.

-Where to Stay for Romance
+Where to Stay in Vancouver for Couples

 Travelers choose from 119 carefully appointed suites with separate bedrooms and sitting areas.
 Relax, enjoy in-room dining, and experience the surrounding neighborhoods of Yaletown, Gastown, or the West End.
 Concierge service is impeccable and will arrange limousine airport pick-up and departures, plus a mind-boggling list of other services.